 Graduate teaching assistantships are available to U.S. citizens on a competitive basis.
 Graduate assistantships provide stipends of approximately $10,000.00 for nine months plus a tuition waiver.
 Assistantships are awarded on the basis of the applicant’s undergraduate GPA, GRE scores, letters of recommendation, statement of purpose, and GTA application form.
 Assistantships cannot be awarded until admission to the Graduate School (for the School of Communication & Journalism) has been approved.

-- First round review for fall semester: February 15th of the same year
+- First round review for fall semester: February 15th

 You may apply for an assistantship as part of your application to the program.
 Click here to apply now.
 Should you have trouble applying for the assistantship you may find the application here and email it to the Graduate Program Officer.